-St Mark’s are fortunate to have a well-stocked school library with a wide range of books, including fiction, poetry and non-fiction.
+Atherton St George's are fortunate to have a well-stocked school library with a wide range of books, including fiction, poetry and non-fiction.
 The library is also available for children to work in when undertaking reading tasks and activities.
 Each class has a 20 minute weekly library slot built in to their timetable.
 Children will either listen to a story read aloud by the teacher or will be given time to access and read for pleasure a book of their choice.
 Within each class, a reading area is also available where children can go to and enjoy reading and sharing their books with each other.

 Reading for Pleasure

 Story time- This happens in every class daily.
 It is a treasured time of day where children can sit back and listen to the teacher read.
 This may be a book the class has chosen, one the teacher recommends, or may be a continuation of the class reader.